• 20220119 174937

 As reported in the Casper Star-Tribune article, the Rocky Mountain Power Foundation grant is part of the company’s BlueSky Community Project.
 Funding for the project, according to RMP’s website, “comes from customers participating in the Blue Sky program and is available to help cover the capital costs of installing new renewable energy systems for non-residential, community-serving sites within Rocky Mountain Power's service area.”

-The grant was received in 2023 and work has already begun remodeling the Science Zone restrooms.
+The grant was received in 2023 and work has already begun remodeling The Science Zone restrooms.
 Further changes can be expected in the months to come.

 The Science Zone has, and continues to, express deep gratitude to the Rocky Mountain Power Foundation, MOA Architecture, and Sinclair Oil as well as our other visitors, donors, and supporters for continuing to help The Science Zone inspire curiosity in everyone.